 The online art market was massively accelerated by the Covid-19 pandemic.
 According to the Art Basel and UBS 2021 report, online sales of art and antiques doubled in value from 2019, reaching a record high of \$12.4 billion in 2020 and accounting for a record share of 25% of the market's value.
 This positive trend continued in 2021.
 According to the Art Basel and UBS 2022 report, the online market continued to expand in 2021, growing by 7% to reach an estimated \$13.3 billion.
-Online-only sales fell to \$11 billion in 2022, less than the previous year, but still up 85% on 2019 levels (Art Basel and UBS 2023).
+Online sales accounted for 20% of sales in the art market, down by 5% in share year-on-year but still more than double the level of 2019 (9%).
 This digital shift won't be temporary but rather permanent according to art buyers and online art platforms participating in the Hiscox Online Art Trade Report 2021.
 Respectively, between 56% and 65% of them predicted a bright future for digital art sales.
-In this scenario, a new generation of collectors is emerging and leading the trend toward digitalisation; 32% of art dealers purchased art online for the first time in 2020, whilst most online sales were made to existing clients who started using online channels to purchase art as early as 2018.
-In 2023, online art is seen by art players and art collectors as being part of the conventional art business (Hiscox Online Art Trade Report 2023).
+In this scenario, a new generation of collectors is emerging and leading the trend toward digitalisation: 32% of art dealers purchased art online for the first time in 2020, whilst most online sales were made to existing clients who started using online channels to purchase art as early as 2018.